jaychandra86/rStardewValleybot/README.md

 Edit the run.py file for your needs.

-You need to edit the subreddit name and line 69 then edit the title in line 75.
+You might need to edit the subreddit name in line 69 and title in line 75

 That's all you need to do.